muldjord/boobox/README.md

 A quick and dirty "schematic" is something like this:
 * The PIR sensor is connected to VBUS, GND and GP15
 * The servo is connected to VBUS, GND and GP16
 * PWM audio signal output is at GP28.
-It is VERY low without an amplifier though.
+It is VERY low without an amplifier though
-  * My LM386 amplifier is thefore connected to GP28, VBUS and GND.
+  * My LM386 amplifier is thefore connected to GP28, VBUS and GND
+  * My speaker is connected to the LM386 circuitry

 ### Software
 * The official Pico SDK configured and working (https://github.com/raspberrypi/pico-sdk)